AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/managing-people-in-email-programs/define-an-audience-with-a-smart-list.md

    ![](assets/image2014-9-12-11-3a1-3a14.png)

-   >[!NOTE]
-   >
-   >**Deep Dive**
-   >
-   >
-   >Check out [smart lists and static lists](http://docs.marketo.com/display/docs/smart+lists+and+static+lists) to learn more about using and defining filters.

 1. When you are done adding and defining filters, go back to the main program tab.
 You will see how many people qualify.

    ![](assets/myemailprogram.jpg)

    Excellent work!
-Now it's time to [choose an existing email](../../../../product-docs/email-marketing/email-programs/email-program-actions/choose-an-existing-email.md) or to [create an email](../../../../product-docs/email-marketing/email-programs/email-program-actions/create-an-email-for-an-email-program.md) to send to these people.
+Now it's time to [choose an existing email](/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/choose-an-existing-email.md) or [create an email](/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/create-an-email-for-an-email-program.md) to send to these people.

 >[!NOTE]
 >